GeoffAWaddington/CSI30Wiki/Zones.md

 Fader8  TrackVolume

-## Changing Zones
-We can also change which zones are active at the moment using an Action called GoZone:

-`SomeButton GoZone "AnotherZone"`

-That is telling CSI to "overlay" that zone over the currently active zones.
-Any widgets used in AnotherZone that were previously mapped in the currently active zones  will now trigger the actions defined in the anotherZone.
-Any that aren't used in AnotherZone will keep performing the actions they were before we triggered [[GoZone|Zone Actions]].

-This results in a very flexible system where can temporarily change certain control's behavior in response to whatever widgets and/or [[Virtual Widgets]] we like.

-**Note:**  If a zone name contains a space, like "Selected Channel Buttons" for example, then any GoZone actions must have the zone name in quotes.
-As a best practice, if you always include the zone name in quotes (even when not technically required), you'll never have to worry.

 ## Adding Comments to Zones
 When triggering custom actions or using actions whose meanings may otherwise not be obvious, it's a good idea to add comments to your in your .zon files.
 CSI allows for two types of comments: